Community-based adaptation (CBA) conference archive

 For the first time since 2019, the 17th International Conference on Community-Based Adaptation to Climate Change (CBA17) was held in-person in Bangkok, Thailand, with a focus on networking and reconnecting.
 It offered participants four days of discussion, debate, peer-to-peer ‘skill-shares’ and knowledge exchange.

 The 16th conference in 2022 was virtual for the third year in a row and focused on putting the principles for locally led adaptation into practice.
-CBA15 created interactive networking opportunities so participants gained more ideas, inspiration and connections for climate action at this pivotal moment in time.

 IIED brought a new approach to CBA12, with a new format of workshops and dialogue sessions that were designed to allow participants to share experiences in order to develop practical solutions for getting locally-driven climate adaptation into policy, and to explore innovative ways for financing these solutions.

 The 9th International Conference on Community-Based Adaptation focused on 'Measuring and enhancing effective adaptation'.
-The conference concluded with the release of the Nairobi declaration on community-based adaptation to climate change, which calls for developed nations to step up support for vulnerable countries as they work to meet ambitious goals for climate change adaptation.
+The conference concluded with the release of the Nairobi declaration on community-based adaptation to climate change, which called for developed nations to step up support for vulnerable countries as they work to meet ambitious goals for climate change adaptation.

 The 8th International Community-Based Adaptation conference was themed 'Financing local adaptation'.
 Over 400 people from more than 60 countries attended.
-The conference concluded with the launch of the Kathmandu declaration on financing local adaptation, which calls for a radical shift in finance flows to ensure the most vulnerable communities can adapt to climate change.
+The conference concluded with the launch of the Kathmandu declaration on financing local adaptation, which called for a radical shift in finance flows to ensure the most vulnerable communities can adapt to climate change.

 CBA7 focused on 'mainstreaming CBA into national and local planning'.
 The conference closing session featured a video address by Christiana Figueres, former executive secretary of the UNFCCC, as well as speeches by Mary Robinson, former President of Ireland; Camilla Toulmin, former director of IIED; and Pauline Tamesis, country director, UNDP Bangladesh.